 - SKU Profitability: Tools that separate your overhead costs and view the true profitability of an individual product can help inform your bundling strategy.

 - Listing profitability: This report gives more granular data on the profitability of a product per individual sales channel.
 This data can help you determine which channels to sell certain bundles.

 - Trending profitability: Identify trends over set periods to learn which times of the year see more or less demand for products, and bundle accordingly.

 Tools that can provide this information will help you create effective bundling strategies for different product groups during different times of the year based on seasonal demand and profitability.

 Demand forecasting can also help predict sales velocity and stockout dates for products, allowing you to plan your bundles proactively.
 Retailers track orders analytics to gain insight on individual orders with multiple products to monitor high-value orders and orders containing products bought together.

-You can determine which products are frequently bought together by using tools like Yasiv, which creates visual maps to show the relationships between products sold on Amazon.
+You can determine which products are frequently bought together on Amazon by using tools like Yasiv, which creates visual maps to show the relationships between products sold (Amazon virtual bundles).
 Visual maps are a great way to easily determine which products tend to complement each other, making for a brand new bundling idea.